RadicalxChange/pco-art-docs/docs/003-for-artists/005-steward-eligibility.md

 :::info

-Outside of the Auction Pitch, PCOArt tokens conform to the ERC-721 standard.
-This means that the token can be transferred to a new address during a Stewardship Period without respect to the `Allowlist`.
+Outside of the Stewardship Inauguration, PCOArt tokens conform to the ERC-721 standard.
+This means that the token can be transferred to a new address during a Stewardship Cycle without respect to the `Allowlist`.
 Therefore, there is trust placed in your allowlist (or maybe a legal license clause) not to transfer Stewardship to an unintended party.

-The next Auction Pitch will return the work to circulation through the prescribed mechanism and enforce the `Allowlist` again.
+The next Stewardship Inauguration will return the work to circulation through the prescribed mechanism and enforce the `Allowlist` again.

 :::